NNNILabs/Pulsed-Laser-Driver/README.md

 # Pulsed Laser Driver
 ## Introduction
 A good friend of mine was talking about his work at the Solid State Physics lab at TU Berlin.
 They are currently trying to build upon the work of Japanese researchers regarding UVC lasers.
 These lasers need short, sharp (that was an English adjective, in EE speak it's "fast rise time") current pulses to be properly evaluated.
-With The Art of Electronics: The X Chapters on my side, I decided to take this project up, and boy, was it worth it.
+With The Art of Electronics: The X Chapters by my side, I decided to take this project up, and boy, was it worth it.
 ## Project Motivation
 Apparently pulsed laser drivers cost upwards of several tens of thousands of Euros, so being able to come up with a a solution (that will probably be orders of magnitude cheaper) would be a much welcome break to the Lab's budget.
 Since the requirements were not particularly challenging (~250V, 5A, 1us pulses), I decided it would be feasible to try making a pulsed current sink.
 ## Usage